intellicook/all-backends/README.md

 3. Copy the `.env.example` file in each repository to `.env`.

+4. You may also need to make `entrypoint.sh` in the `recipe-search` repository executable by running the following command in the repository:

+    ```bash
+    chmod +x entrypoint.sh
+    ```

-4. Fill in the variables in the `.env` file in this repository, which are the most essential variables and they override the `.env` files in the respective services.
+5. Fill in the variables in the `.env` file in this repository, which are the most essential variables and they override the `.env` files in the respective services.

     - Other variables not in the `.env` file in this repository can be filled in the `.env` files in the respective services' repositories.

-5. Run docker compose:
+6. Run docker compose:
     ```bash
     docker compose up
     ```

+    - For ARM-based systems, because [MSSQL does not support ARM](https://github.com/microsoft/mssql-docker/issues/802), we have a separate docker compose file as a temporary solution:
+        ```bash
+        docker compose -f docker-compose-arm.yml up
+        ```

-6. The services should be running now, you can reach them at the following URLs:
+7. The services should be running now, you can reach them at the following URLs:

     - App Controller [OpenAPI](https://www.openapis.org/) specification: http://localhost:2501/swagger/index.html/